 Students will read and evaluate various genres of adolescent literature from a variety of authors and cultures.
 Students will use book selection criteria and discuss applications for using all forms of literature in the middle school and secondary school classroom.
+Prerequisite: ENG 102 Survey of Literature

-ED 231 Introduction to Exceptionalities (Professional Education Core) Requisite: Concurrent enrollment in or completion of ED 295 Field Studies
+ED 231 Introduction to Exceptionalities (Professional Education Core)

+Requisite: Concurrent enrollment in or completion of ED 295 Field Studies